ixopay/php-ixopay/README.md

 The PHP Client requires a PSR-4 autoloader. (https://www.php-fig.org/psr/psr-4/)

-We recommend to use composer, which generates a autoloader file for you (https://getcomposer.org/doc/01-basic-usage.md#autoloading).
+We recommend to use composer, which generates an autoloader file for you (https://getcomposer.org/doc/01-basic-usage.md#autoloading).

 1.)
 If you do not already use composer (Install guide on: https://getcomposer.org/) in your project directory, initialize it in your shell/ terminal:
 ```